-MAKE YOUR OWN SOAP!
+MAKE YOUR OWN HOT PROCESS SOAP!
 My Favorite Hot Process Soap Recipe in 12 EASY Steps

-Here are detailed instructions for my favorite hot process soap recipe!
-In these directions, you'll find out the various stages hot process soap goes through plus pictures so you can compare when you make your own soap for the first time!
-Hot process soap takes about an hour and a half to three hourse, give or take; and you'll be able to use your hot process soap the very next day!
+Get ready to find out the various stages hot process soap goes through plus pictures so you can compare when you make your own soap for the first time.
+Hot process soap takes about an hour and a half to three hours, give or take; and you'll be able to use your hot process soap the very next day.

 FTC Disclosure: This post contains affiliate links for your convenience.
 If you click through and make any kind of purchase I may receive a small commission at no extra charge to you.
 Thank you--Heidi.
 Full Disclosure Here.